multi-coop/datami-documentation-content/texts/tutorial/tutorial-edition-edit-md-en.md

 To learn more about the markdown syntax please[ check this ressource](https://www.markdownguide.org/basic-syntax/).

 Editing an `md` file in Gitribute let you use the markdown syntax as you would usually do, so please write it as you want it and [WYSIWYG](https://en.wikipedia.org/wiki/WYSIWYG).

+> **Note** : The documentation you are currently reading is entirely written in markdown.